apollographql/router/apollo-router/src/plugins/telemetry/tracing/datadog_exporter/README.md

 The newest version of the exporter does support setting span metrics, but we can't upgrade until we upgrade Otel.

-Once otel is upgraded, we
+Once otel is upgraded, we can remove this code and use the exporter directly.